-When you’re creating an SEO brief, there are six key elements you need to make clear to your agency.
-We’ll look at each of these in more detail throughout this article but here’s a quick overview of what you need:
+When you’re creating an SEO brief, there are six key elements you need to make clear to your agency:

 When we ask prospective clients what their SEO goals are, we often get answers like “we want to rank on page one of Google”.
 And that’s fine.
 But you need to know why you want to be on page one because search ranking is never the end game.

 If your goal is to increase sales, for example, simply increasing traffic probably isn’t enough.
 Slow loading times, weak content and any number of on-site issues could be getting in the way of sales, which means you’ll only be losing a larger volume of leads until you optimise the entire buying process.